nlweb-ai/search-components/README.md

 ## Installation

 This package is published to GitHub Packages.
-First, configure your `.npmrc`:
+First, configure your `~/.npmrc`:

 ```bash
 @nlweb-ai:registry=https://npm.pkg.github.com